Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/enable-transfer-to-data-repositories.md

 This enables data direct data transfer from openBIS to Zenodo.

-This feature needs to be configured by a *system admin* as explained
+This feature needs to be configured on *system level* as explained
-here: [openBIS DSS configuration file](../../../system-admin-documentation/installation/installation-and-configuration-guide.md#installation-steps).
+here: [openBIS DSS configuration file](../../../system-documentation/standalone/installation-and-configuration-guide.md#installation-steps).

 If this is done, the Zenodo Export needs to be made visible in the ELN UI by a lab manager, who has should have admin rights for the